05 May $48 billions worth of goods are lost annually due to Retail Shrinkage”- Want to know industry’s best practices?

 With the advent of technology, this task has become less painful but I strongly believe in following the basic principles of Loss Prevention methodology in order to achieve your organization’s goal.

-- By making employees accountable: Employees throughout the company must take responsibility for reducing shrinkage.
+- Employees throughout the company must take responsibility for reducing shrinkage.
 The company should see loss prevention as equal to sales in importance.

 3) Customer Service